athalexiou/DIANA-RSeq/README.md

 `snakemake --use-conda -n`

 ## CONFIGURATION
-DIANA-RSeq is accompanied by two configuration files:
+DIANA-RSeq is accompanied by two configuration files located inside the "config" sub-folder:
 1. The "samples.csv" file containing a sample_id column containing the IDs of samples to be analyzed.
 An example "samples.csv" file is located in the config folder.
 2. The "config.yml" file containing all the configuration options available to the pipeline in general as well as the specific modules.